 Each State/Tribal AML Program is responsible for developing eligible AMLER projects.
 Each AMLER project proposal should include a description of how, when, where, and for what reclamation, economic development, or community development purposes AMLER funds will be used.
 States/Tribes should provide summary level information about the project's purpose, cost, partnerships and/or leveraged funds (if applicable), and the expected economic benefits that lead to the project's selection.
-The State/Tribe should also include information about any intended subrecipient of funds.
-Eligible grant subrecipients are typically limited to State, Tribal, and local governments, economic development organizations, local communities, and non-government organizations.
-These subrecipients are considered subgrantees and may subcontract project-related activities as appropriate after an ATP has been issued for the specific project.
-As noted in Section II, any person or entity that is in violation of SMCRA, at the time of contract award, is not eligible for AMLER funding.
+The

-1 Information about Federal funding opportunities and additional funding and other resources (e.g., technical assistance) can be found at: eda.gov/coal and, arc.gov, and energycommunities.gov.
+&lt;sup>1 Information about Federal funding opportunities and additional funding and other resources (e.g., technical assistance) can be found at: eda.gov/coal and arc.gov.

-2 The BIL-IIJA authorized and appropriated \$11.293 billion for deposit into the Abandoned Mine Reclamation Fund (AML Fund), of which \$10.873 billion will be distributed as grants to eligible States and Tribes on an equal annual basis (approximately \$725 million a year) over a 15-year period beginning in FY 2022.
+&lt;sup>2 The IIJA authorized and appropriated \$11.293 billion for deposit into the Abandoned Mine Reclamation Fund (AML Fund), of which \$10.873 billion will be distributed as grants to eligible States and Tribes on an equal annual basis (approximately \$725 million a year) over a 15-year period beginning in FY 2022.